Arion hortensis: Description

-It is worth noting that with slugs it is often difficult to establish good criteria for identifying species using external features or internal features, as colouration can be quite variable, and the rather plastic anatomy makes diagnostic anatomical features difficult to establish.
+With slugs, it is often difficult to establish good criteria for identifying species using external features or internal features, as colouration can be quite variable, and the rather plastic anatomy makes diagnostic anatomical features difficult to establish.
 See the article on Arion distinctus for characters distinguishing that from this species.
 The clearest character is the structure at the entrance to the epiphallus.

 A 30–40 mm. long (exceptionally up to 50 mm) roundback slug.
 In colour it is grey to bluish black, with dark lateral bands (the right band usually running entirely above the pneumostome).
 The tentacles are bluish or reddish, and the slug bluish or orange tip at the tail.
 The first row of tubercles above the foot-fringe is white.
 The contracted body is semicircular (not bell-shaped) in transverse section.
 The sole is orange or yellow.
 The body mucus is yellow-orange.
 Juveniles are bluish grey with a darker dorsum and a yellow sole.